Download PDF

 - FDI Inflow:

-Ireland’s economic freedom score is 82.0, making its economy the 3rd freest in the 2022 Index.
-Ireland is ranked 2nd among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Ireland’s economic freedom score is 82.0, making its economy the 3rd freest in the 2023 Index.
+Its score is unchanged from last year.
+Ireland is ranked 2nd out of 44 countries in the Europe region, and its overall score is well above the world and regional averages.

 Background

-The 2020 general election produced a fractured legislature; conservative Fianna Fáil (FF) outpolled surging leftist Sinn Féin and the center-right Fine Gael (FG) party of outgoing Taoiseach (Prime Minister) Leo Varadkar.
-Micheál Martin of FF became Taoiseach in June 2020, leading a coalition with FG and the Green Party and with FF and FG governing together for the first time.
-Under the agreement, Leo Varadkar will return as Taoiseach in December 2022.
-The small, modern, and trade-dependent economy has performed extraordinarily well for decades and was among the first in the European Union to recover from the 2008 financial crisis.
+Micheál Martin of the conservative Fianna Fáil (FF) became prime minister in June 2020 leading a coalition with center-right Fine Gael (FG) and the Green Party.
+The coalition lost its majority in July but won a vote of confidence shortly thereafter.
+The FG’s Leo Varadkar returned as prime minister in December 2022.
+Ireland’s small, modern, and trade-dependent economy has performed extraordinarily well for decades and was among the first in the European Union to recover from the 2008 financial crisis.
 Foreign multinationals dominate the export sector, led by machinery and equipment, computers, chemicals, medical devices, pharmaceuticals, foodstuffs, and animal products.

 Rule of Law